Discussion –

 True/False tests, as the name suggests, offer students two options in response to a statement.
 The students opt if the statement is true or not to the best of their knowledge.

-While it is amongst the most straightforward forms of assessment to mark, it is difficult to determine if students based the answer on a firm grasp of the subject matter or just a simple guess.
+While it is amongst the most straightforward forms of assessment to mark, it is difficult to determine whether students based their answers on a firm grasp of the subject matter or just a simple guess.

-A potential solution could be asking students to elaborate on their choices, which would reduce the ease of grading.
+A potential solution could be asking students to elaborate on their choices, reducing the ease of grading.

 How to create practical assessments